RyamAlmalki/ShopEasy/README.md

 </p>

 <h3 align="left">Understanding State in Flutter</h3>
 <p>In Flutter, "state" refers to any data that can change over time and needs to be reflected in the user interface.
-In other words, it's the dynamic information that makes your app interactive and responsive.</p>
+In other words, it's the dynamic information that makes the app interactive and responsive.</p>

-<h3 align="left">Why Do We Need State Management?</h3>
+<h3 align="left">Why I Have Done This State Management?</h3>
 <p>Consider this example:</p>

 ```dart